vhcd/vhcd.github.io/_posts/2021-02-10-hello-world.md

 published: true
 ---

-At [Université Gustave Eiffel](https://www.univ-gustave-eiffel.fr/en/), more precisely at [LESCOT](https://lescot.univ-gustave-eiffel.fr/en/), have a wide range of driving simulators to study driver behaviour.
+At [Université Gustave Eiffel](https://www.univ-gustave-eiffel.fr/en/), more precisely at [LESCOT](https://lescot.univ-gustave-eiffel.fr/en/), we have a wide range of driving simulators to study driver behaviour.
 Our simulators range from simple desktop computers to full-scale immersive CAVE.

 ![](/images/Simulateur_de_conduite__c__Sophie_Jeannin.jpg)